Skip to main content

 Nutrition and Food Studies

-Andrea J. Glenn, MSc, RD, PhD, is an Assistant Professor in the Department of Nutrition and Food Studies at New York University.
-She is also a Visiting Scientist in the Department of Nutrition at the Harvard T.H.
+Andrea J. Glenn, MSc, RD, PhD, is an Assistant Professor in the Department of Nutrition and Food Studies at New York University and a Visiting Scientist in the Department of Nutrition at the Harvard T.H.
 Chan School of Public Health.
-She completed her BSc in Nutrition at St. Francis Xavier University, RD training at Mount Sinai Hospital (Toronto), MSc and PhD in Nutritional Sciences at the University of Toronto, and postdoctoral training in Nutrition at the Harvard T.H.
+She earned her BSc in Nutrition from St. Francis Xavier University, completed her dietetic training at Mount Sinai Hospital (Toronto), and received her MSc and PhD in Nutritional Sciences from the University of Toronto.
+She then pursued postdoctoral training in Nutrition at the Harvard T.H.
 Chan School of Public Health.